 I have seen Ruby Woo worn on many different skin tones and I believe it will work on anyone, especially if you have cool undertones in your skin.
 I have warm undertones and it still works for me.
 Brown-skinned beauties who are afraid of red lips, stop being afraid… this will work for you!
 It pairs perfectly with NYX Hot Red lipliner.
 I always put on a lipbalm first to combat the dryness some, and if you have dry patches you should use a lip scrub first or they will show through.

-Ruby Woo retails for $14.50 but I’ve got a dupe for you and it will only cost about $2.99, Wet ‘n Wild Megalast Lipstick in 911D Stoplight Red…
+Available at MAC Cosmetics $14.50.
+But I’ve got a dupe for you and it will only cost about $2.99, Wet ‘n Wild Megalast Lipstick in 911D Stoplight Red…